christian7974/DataStructures/README.md

 ## Current DS/Algorithms Implemented
 While this is not an exhaustive list of every data structure and algorithm, these are the ones that I have seen the most in my classes and have gotten fairly comfortable with.

 ### Currently Implemented Data Structures
 - Linked Lists
 - Stacks
 - Queues
 - Hash Tables
+- Binary Trees

 ### Currently Implemented Algorithms
 - None at the moment